openthread/ot-docs/site/en/codelabs/silabs-openthread-hardware/index.lab.md

 > aside positive
 >
-> **Note:** Because of the self configuring nature of a Thread network and these being Full Thread devices, either or both the FTDs may eventually become  routers.
+> **Note:** Because of the self configuring nature of a Thread network and these being Full Thread devices, either or both the FTDs may eventually become Mesh Extenders.
 This can be found out using the `state` command.

 ### Communication between Thread devices